status-im/nim-chronos/tests/benchmark/readme.md

 ## How to replicate this test locally?
 * First, you need to have docker installed, [see here how](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04).
-* Run the benchmark script `sh tests/benchmark/benchmark.sh`
+* Compile and run the benchmark bot `nim c -r bot all`
 * Wait until it finished, and get the result in `tests/benchmark/benchmark_result.txt`

 ## How to add more participants?